jasuperior/smpl/README.md

     $   smpl c ./example/*.example -c example.js -o ./build

 #### smpl --help
-use the help flag after any argument to get an overview of all of the arguments you can use.
+Use the help flag after any argument to get an overview of all of the arguments you can use.

     $    smpl --help